2007 British premium-rate phone-in scandal: Inclusion of competitions in pre-recorded programmes

 On several occasions, Ofcom sanctioned broadcasters for broadcasting competitions and other services "as live", whereas the programmes were pre-recorded, and anyone who called to use the services offered had no chance of doing so.
-These included five editions of Tony Blackburn, eight editions of Dermot O'Leary and 31 different broadcasts on ITV2's timeshift service, ITV2+1, broadcast an hour later.
+These included five editions of Tony Blackburn, eight editions of Dermot O'Leary and 31 broadcasts on ITV2's timeshift service, ITV2+1, broadcast an hour later.
 Though a breach was recorded against ITV regarding a similar incident during a repeat of People's Court, no sanction was issued.

 The BBC were sanctioned for repeating a falsified competition from Blue Peter (see above) on CBBC.

 Non-inclusion of SMS entrants

 In the case of Gameshow Marathon, ITV was sanctioned for its "lack of clarity" regarding whether people entering competitions via SMS had been included.

 Flawed logic competitions

 In two of ITV2's competitions — The Mint and Glitterball — incorrect answers had been announced as correct.
 In The Mint, the answer to a wordsearch-style game was announced as "TUNA", despite the grid not containing the letter U. In a Glitterball word-making game, the answer "HATCH" had been derived from the word "ENCHANTED", despite rules stating that letters could only be used once, and only one letter H was available.
 Though Ofcom recorded breaches, no sanctions were issued.